radius-project/design-notes/architecture/2024-08-applications-rp-component-threat-model.md

 ![Applications RP via Microsoft Threat Modeling Tool](2024-10-applications-rp-threat-model/apprp-dataflow.png)

-Note: change HTTPS to HTTP between app-rp and ucp.

 Below are the key points associated with data flow:
 1. Applications RP receives request to deploy resources from UCP and sends back appropriate response.
 2. Depending on the resource to be deployed Applications RP takes the next step
     1. If the request is to deploy a recipe, Applications RP first downloads the recipe from a OCI registry (for bicep) or public module (for terraform)
     2. Applications RP requests UCP to deploy bicep recipes.
 Or if its a Terraform recipe, the downloaded recipe is exceuted using the installed terraform, in the empty terraform directory mounted into the Applications RP pod.
 As part of this executiion, Terraform integrated in RP makes AWS and Azure API calls.
-    3. If it is a kubernetes resource such as container, the RP interacts with API srever to render the resource.
+    3. If it is a kubernetes resource such as container, the RP interacts with API server to render the resource.
 3. Application RP uses API server to save Radius resources and Async Operations By default, API Server is used as Radius Datastore and Queue.

 ## Threats

-#### Spoofing Applications RP could cause information disclosure, DDoS and misuse of cloud resources.
+#### Impersonating Applications RP could cause information disclosure, DDoS and misuse of cloud resources.

 **Description:**
-If a malicious actor can spoof Applications RP, requests from UCP will be received by the malicious actor.
+If a malicious actor can impersonate Applications RP, requests from UCP will be received by the malicious actor.
 The malicious actor can also send requests to UCP and access cloud credentials.

 **Impact:**
 All data sent from UCP to Applications RP will be available to the malicious actor, such as payloads of resources.
 These payloads can disclose information about Application resources.
-The spoofing Applications RP would also be able to retreive credentials through UCP.
+The impersonator would also be able to retreive credentials through UCP.
 The credentials can be used to create and consume Azure and AWS resources.
-The RP could also update Environment recipe links to use an outdated/ vulnerable version of the resource.
+The impersonator could also update Environment recipe links to use an outdated/ vulnerable version of the resource.

 **Mitigations:**

-Spoofing Applications RP, tampering with the applications rp code and configuration would require access to modify the `radius-system` namespace.
+1. Impersonating Applications RP, tampering with the applications rp code and configuration would require access to modify the `radius-system` namespace.
 Our threat model assumes that the operator has limited access to the `radius-system` namespace using Kubernetes' existing RBAC mechanism.

+2. We should add support in Radius to use mTLS as communication protocol between UCP and Applications RP.

+**Status:**

-**Status:** All mitigations listed are currently active.
+1. Active.
+All mitigations which make use of kubernetes RBAC are currently active.
 Operators are expected to secure their cluster and limit access to the `radius-system` namespace.

+2. Pending.

 #### Malicious user can make arbitrary requests to Applications RP API.

 **Impact**

-This can result in DDoS as well as unintended application resource changes.
+This can result in unintended application resource changes.

 **Mitigation**